oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | ... | |

 ## 3.1 Type Definitions
-JADN type definitions have a regular structure designed to be easily describable, easily processed, and extensible.
-Every definition creates a *Defined type* that has four elements, plus for some types, a list of fields:
+JADN type definitions have a regular structure designed to be easily describable, easily processed, stable, and extensible.
+Every definition creates a *Defined type* that has four elements, plus for most compound types, a list of fields:

 1. **TypeName:** the name of the type being defined
 2. **BaseType:** the JADN type ([Table 3-1](#table-3-1-jadn-types)) of the type being defined, or the name of a Defined type